allisonkadel/positioning-elements-with-css-v-000/README.md

 ## Use `float` to Pull Content Left or Right

 One way to position elements on a page is with the `float` property.
-The `float` property removes it from the normal flow of a page, and position it to the left or right of its parent element.
+The `float` property removes it from the normal flow of a page and positions it to the left or right of its parent element.
 All other elements on the page will then "wrap" around the floated element.

 The two most popular values for `float` are left and right, which allow elements to be floated to the left or right inside of their parent element.
-Anytime you float an element elements that come after are going to try fill into available whitespace next to the floating elements.
-If there's room for a container to fit next to the some floated content, and that not the intended affect, you can use the `clear` property.
+Anytime you float an element, elements that come after are going to try fill into available whitespace next to the floating elements.
+If there's room for a container to fit next to the some floated content, and that is not the intended effect, you can use the `clear` property.
 You can set it to clear, or reset from, the element floated `left`, `right`, or elements floating with either using `both`.
 An example of using `float` for layout structure can be seen in the snippet below:

 <iframe width="100%" height="300" src="//jsfiddle.net/flatiron_school/VGue9/embedded/html,css,result/" allowfullscreen="allowfullscreen" allowpaymentrequest frameborder="0"></iframe>

-In this scenerio, we want the footer to cleanly display below all the column.
+In this scenerio, we want the footer to cleanly display below all the columns.
 In order to get the footer to clear past the height of any floating content we can use the `clear` property.
 Using `clear: both` for footer forces it to clear past the height of anything that's floating left and right, and stay at the bottom of the columns, right where we want it.